FluxML/ParameterSchedulers.jl/docs/tutorials/getting-started.md

 println("s[5]: $(s[5])")
 ```
 !!! info
     The indices are unitless.
-So, if you index to a schedule every epoch, then the `s[i]` is parameter value at epoch `i`.
+So, if you index a schedule every epoch, then the `s[i]` is parameter value at epoch `i`.

 We can also use the schedule in an iterable context like a `for`-loop:
 {cell=getting-started}